The Lost Language of Cranes

 The Lost Language of Cranes is a novel by David Leavitt, first published on September 26, 1986.
 A British TV film of the novel was made in 1991.
 The film was released on DVD in 2009.

 Plot introduction

-The Lost Language of Cranes was the second novel by David Leavitt, and deals primarily with the difficulties a young gay man, Philip Benjamin, has in coming out to his parents, Rose and Owen, and with their subsequent reactions.
+The Lost Language of Cranes was the second novel by David Leavitt and deals primarily with the difficulties a young gay man, Philip Benjamin, faces in coming out to his parents, Rose and Owen, and with their subsequent reactions.

 Plot summary

 Voyages

 Rose and Owen find out that their apartment block is to become a co-op.
 Rose visits her son, who lives in a shabby neighborhood; he says he likes to go to the East Village.
 One Sunday she takes a walk, goes to an automat and bumps into her husband.
 Owen then goes to a gay pornographic cinema, where a man leaves him his number.

 Philip and Eliot are in bed; Philip gets up to do the dishes.
 He thinks back to how they met through Sally.
 Back to the parents, Owen gets back to his apartment, soaked through.
 Philip and Eliot then wake up; Philip seems keen on flatmate Jerene's research on lost languages.
 There is then an account of Jerene's childhood up to her coming out to her parents and being spurned by them.
 Philip and Eliot then talk about their experiences with men.
 Philip goes on to remember the way he would masturbate a lot and how he tried to ask girls out - and they refused.
 Finally, he recalls going to a gay pornographic cinema when he was seventeen.